Quick links:

 possible pull the plant out of the ground and gently knock the soil off to

-pictures are clear!
+expose the roots for a picture. - Make sure the pictures are clear!
 A lot of the pictures we get are very blurry or the focus

 is off the plant and on the grass or trees behind it.
 To get a clear picture